MicrosoftDocs/minecraft-creator/creator/Documents/SkinPack.md

 1. Create a folder and name it **texts**.

-2. Create a text file in there and name it for your preferred languge, such as **en_US.lang**.
+2. Create a text file in there and name it for your preferred language, such as **en_US.lang**.

 3. Paste in this text: